jsenv/core/docs/building/readme.md

 - Is there a friendly loading experience on the website?
 (A loading screen + a progress bar for instance)
 - What type of user experience I want to favor: new users or returning users?

-Concatenation cannot be disabled because rollup cannot do that.
-It should be possible with rollup 3.0 as stated in https://github.com/rollup/rollup/issues/3882.
-Whenever rollup makes it possible it will become possible to use `jsConcatenation` parameter to disable concatenation.
+Use _jsConcatenation_ parameter to disable concatenation.

 ```js
 import { buildProject } from "@jsenv/core"